reactioncommerce/reaction-docs/developer/graphql-intro.md

 }
 ```

-You should see the email address you used to log in to this admin user's account included in the result.
+You should see the email address you used to log in to this user's account included in the result.

 ## A query with a parameter

-First, find your admin account's ID by using this query:
+First, find your viewer account's ID by using this query:

 ```js
 {